 THE LEGEND OF BAGGER VANCE: For pure enjoyment, we had to give this film a B. But you must know that we are both golf addicts.
 For those who have not fallen under the spell of golf, the film may seem slow and overly philosophical.
 Poor Will Smith doesn't have much to do except mouth one semi-profound statement after another.
 "Golf is not a game you win, ifs a game you play."
 "Every man has one true authentic swing inside him."
 Stuff like that.
 It does get a bit ridiculous after a while, even for a golfer.
 But the movie and the golf course look gorgeous, and Matt Damon looks rather good, too.
 Charlize Theron is totally at home in the period.
 Damon is Rannulph Junuh, the best golfer in Georgia before the First World War.
 Suffering from severe battle trauma, Junuh doesn't come home after the War.
 He disappears for ten years.
 He deserts his fianc6e Adele Invergordon (Theron) without a word.
 When he finally comes home to Savannah, he is pressured into playing an exhibition match with Walter Hagen and Bobby Jones.
-The problem is, Januh has nice to see Jack Lemmon playing the young boy as an old man.
+The problem is, Januh has lost his swing.
+It's a mysterious caddie named Bagger Vance (Will Smith) who helps him find it.
+The story is told through the eyes of a young boy who loves golf and idolizes Januh.
+It was nice to see Jack Lemmon playing the young boy as an old man.
 The actors playing Water Hagen and Bobby Jones were very well cast and they could hit a golf ball too.
 The biggest flaw in the film is that we never really get to know the people involved enough to identify with them.
-Redford likes to make sports movies where playing the sport is a more, the climax of putting a ball in the hole doesn't quite compare in excitement with hitting a home run.
+Redford likes to make sports movies where playing the sport is a metaphor for living your life.
+Remember The Natural?
+In Bagger Vance he has a sport that many don't understand or appreciate.
+Whats more, the climax of putting a ball in the hole doesn't quite compare in excitement with hitting a home run.
 But if you do like golf, you'll enjoy this movie.
 GRADE: B